theia-ide/sprotty/sprotty-theia/README.md

-# theia-sprotty
+# sprotty-theia

-Glue code for sprotty diagrams in Theia
+Glue code for sprotty diagrams in Theia.